Unit Ball Graphs on Geodesic Spaces: Chordal graphs and -trees

-In this section, we will give a proof of Theorem \ref{main R-tree}.
 Note that the implication $ (\ref{main R-tree 1}) \Rightarrow (\ref{main R-tree 2}) $ follows by definition.
 As mentioned before, an $ \mathbb{R} $-tree is a geodesic space in which every pair of points is joined by a unique arc, that is, the image of a \emph{topological} embedding of a closed interval.
 Note that every arc in an $ \mathbb{R} $-tree is a (unique) geodesic segment and hence an $ \mathbb{R} $-tree is uniquely geodesic.
 Obviously, the real line $ \mathbb{R} $ and intervals are $ \mathbb{R} $-trees.
 The underlying space of a $ 1 $-dimensional connected acyclic simplicial complex is also an $ \mathbb{R} $-tree.

 \begin{proposition}[See {\cite[Proposition 2.3]{chiswell2001introduction}} and {\cite{bridson1999metric}}, for example] Let $ (X,d) $ be a geodesic space.
 Then the following conditions are equivalent. \begin{enumerate}[(1)] \item $ X $ is an $ \mathbb{R} $-tree \item $ X $ has no subspace homeomorphic to $ S^{1} $. \item For any $ x,y,z \in X $, whenever $ [x,y] \cap [y,z] = \{y\} $, the union $ [x,y] \cup [y,z] $ is a geodesic segment joining $ x $ and $ z $. \item $ X $ is a Gromov $ 0 $-hyperbolic space, that is, for any geodesic segments $ [x,y], [x,z], [y,z] $, we have $ [x,z] \subseteq [x,y] \cup [y,z] $. \end{enumerate} \end{proposition}